+Documentation required for scholarships awarded for first semester in college:

-Signed copy of Award Agreement Student must provide proof of enrollment.
-This may be a non-officeal transcript showing classes in progress, class schedule, or a registrar's statement of enrollment.
-This should be sent to the Oklahoma 4-H Foundation no later than August 22 and must show the number of credits enrolled in for the semester or quarter.
+Signed copy of Award Agreement

+Student must provide proof of enrollment.

+This may be a non-official transcript showing classes in progress, class schedule, or a registrar's statement of enrollment.
+This should be sent to the Oklahoma 4-H Foundation no later than August 15 and must show the number of credits enrolled in for that semester or quarter.

 Copy of thank you note sent to donor.

-3) : □ mentation required after first semester to receive additional scholarships (Sept 10 or Feb Signed copy of Award Agreement.
+Documentation required after first semester to receive additional scholarships (Sept 10 or Feb 3):

+Signed copy of Award Agreement.

 Copy of a non-official transcript showing credits completed and GPA.

 Student will be expected to maintain the GPA required for their respective scholarships: 2.0 on a 4.0 scale for all project record book, advanced project record book and graduating senior awards; higher GPA for most alumni scholarships.

 List of courses enrolled in for the current semester or quarter, printed from institution of higher education.

 Copy of thank you note sent to donor.